 11.11.2.4.1 Association Request for FILS key confirmation

 The STA constructs an 802.11 Association request frame for FILS Authentication per section 8.3.3.5 (Association Request frame format).
-Hashing functions are used to generate the Key Confirmation element and the specific hash function depends on the AKM negotiated (see 8.4.2.24.3 (AKM suites)).
+Hashing functions are used to generate the Key Confirmation element and the specific hash function depends on the AKM negotiated (8.4.2.24.3 (AKM suites)).

-For FILS shared key authentication, the KeyAuth field of the Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the STA's nonce, the AP's nonce, the STA's MAC address, and the AP's BSSID, in that order:
+For FILS shared key authentication, the KeyAuth field of the Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the STA's nonce, the AP's nonce, the STA's MAC address, the AP's BSSID, and conditionally the STA’s public Diffie-Hellman value and the AP’s public Diffie-Hellman value, in that order:

-Key-Auth = HMAC-Hash(KCK, NSTA | NAP | STA-MAC | AP-BSSID).
+Key-Auth = HMAC-Hash(KCK, NSTA || NAP || STA-MAC || AP-BSSID [ || gSTA || gAP]).

+Where:

-Where Hash is the hash function specific to the negotiated AKM.
+Hash is the hash function specific to the negotiated AKM

+NSTA is the STA’s nonce, NAP is the AP’s nonce

+STA-MAC is the MAC address of the STA and AP-BSSID is the BSSID of the AP

+gSTA is the STA’s Diffie-Hellman public value and gAP is the AP’s Diffie-Hellman public value

+The brackets indicate the optional inclusion of the Diffie-Hellman public values when doing PFS with FILS shared key authentication.

 For FILS public key authentication, the KeyAuth field of the Key Confirmation element is a digital signature using the STA's private key, of the negotiated hash function on a concatenation of the STA's public Diffie-Hellman value, the AP's public Diffie-Hellman value, the STA's nonce, the AP's nonce, the STA's MAC address, and the AP's BSSID, in that order.

-Key-Auth = Sig-STA [Hash(gSTA | gAP | NSTA | NAP | STA-MAC | AP-BSSID)].
+Key-Auth = Sig-STA (gSTA || gAP || NSTA || NAP || STA-MAC || AP-BSSID).

-Where Sig-STA [ ] indicates a digital signature using the STA's private key, and Hash is the hash function specific to the negotiated AKM.
+Where Sig-STA [ ] indicates a digital signature using the private key analog to the STA’s trusted public key.
+The form of signature depends on the type of public key used by the STA (RFC 3447 for RSA; FIPS 184-4 for DSA; and, ISO/IEC 14888-3 for ECDSA).
+The data to be signed is first hashed and the hash algorithm used with the appropriate digital signature algorithm shall be specific to the negotiated AKM.

 The Association Request frame shall be securedwith KEK using the AEAD algorithm as defined in 11.11.2.5 (AEAD counter of all zeros to decrypt and verify the received frame.